StoopidSam/StoopidSam/README.md

 ## What I'm working on!

-I am currently working on a Discord bot called InsultoBot, which is a fun bot that insults members using randomly generated insults.
-It's a pretty basic bot at the moment, but I plan to add more features to it later on.
-You can invite the bot to your server here: https://tinyurl.com/InsultoBot.
+I am currently working on a blockchain government system.

 ## Socials?